apache/causeway-site/content/reference/services/user-profile-service.md

 ## Screenshot

-The [todoapp](../../intro/getting-started/todoapp-archetype.html) provides a custom implementation that demonstrates the use of this service:
+The [todoapp](https://github.com/isisaddons/isis-app-todoapp) (not ASF) provides a custom implementation that demonstrates the use of this service:

 <a href="images/user-profile-service.png"><img width="600px" src="images/user-profile-service.png"/></a>